codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Namespace**
 The Namespace must conform to the naming conventions for Kubernetes objects.
->NOTE:
-  >If you have already validated your `values.yaml` file in [Step 1: Validate Helm values file](#step-1-validate-helm-values-file), verify that the Namespace is identical to the one defined in the `cf config validate` command.

 1. To generate your Codefresh API key, click **Generate**.
 1. If needed, select **Customize runtime values**, and define the **Runtime Name** and **Namespace**.